Authentic Carne Asada Recipe

 Serving Suggestions

-Carne Asada is typically served with Mexican rice and beans.
-I also love serving carne asada with fiesta rice, restaurant style salsa, grilled corn, and Mexican street corn (elotes).
+An authentic carne asada is typically served with Mexican dishes such as rice and beans.
+I also love serving carne asada with fiesta rice, restaurant style salsa, grilled corn, and Mexican street corn, also known as Elotes.

 Flank steak slices